ailabspace/turtlebot2-noetic/teleop.md

 #### Set up PS3 or PS4 controller over Bluetooth (wireless)

+This shall be set up on the machine where the joystick will be connected.

 - Connect the PS3 or PS4 controller to Bluetooth

   - Disconnect the PS controller from USB.